oscillatingworks/docs.piladb.org/getting_started/installation.md

 > Requirements: [Docker](https://www.docker.com/products/overview) installed.

-You can execute `pilad` from a Docker container, so you don't make a manual installation or depend on Go.
+You can execute `pilad` from a Docker container, so you don't to install or depend on Go.
 With Docker configured, execute:

 ```bash
 docker run -d --name piladb -p $PILADB_PORT:1205 fern4lvarez/piladb